 You can arrange parts of your context space around the needs of specific applications or to organize certain resources (a sub-context of names of hosts that can be used for a specific MPI application, for instance).

-Information about Legion's MPI and PVM libraries start in PVM and MPI.
-See the Legion Developer Manual for information about Legion's Basic Fortran Support.
+Information about Legion's MPI and PVM libraries start on See PVM and See MPI , respectively.
+See the Legion Developer Manual for information about Legion's Basic Fortran Support ( See Fortran ).